torvalds/linux/Documentation/virt/kvm/api.rst

 	- System registers: Reset to their architecturally defined values as for a warm reset to EL1 (resp.
 SVC)

-Note that because some registers reflect machine topology, all vcpus should be created before this ioctl is invoked.
+Analte that because some registers reflect machine topology, all vcpus should be created before this ioctl is invoked.

 Userspace can call this function multiple times for a given vcpu, including